abdelrahman-abied/photo_gallery/example/README.md

-# photo_gallery_example
+# photo_gallery_plus_example

-Demonstrates how to use the photo_gallery plugin.
+Demonstrates how to use the photo_gallery_plus plugin.

-Use photo_gallery plugin to list images and videos from mobile native gallery. support both iOS and Android (with the help of image_picker plugin).
+Use photo_gallery_plus plugin to list images and videos from mobile native gallery. support both iOS and Android (with the help of image_picker plugin).

 ## Install
 ```shell script